 Peru's official monetary unit is the Sol.
 It is not subject to any exchange restrictions and has been freely floating since March 27, 1991.

-Peru has entered into free trade agreements with the United States, Canada, China, Singapore, South Korea and Mexico and is currently negotiating free trade agreements with Japan, Thailand and the European Union.
+Peru has entered into free trade agreements, covering approximately 90% of the country's exports, with the United States, Canada, Australia, the European Union, China and numerous other countries.

 Mining and Mineral Exploration